A NSW Government website

 My application and registration will include personal information.
 How do you manage this information?

-The Office of Energy and Climate Change (office) has legal obligations under the Privacy and Personal Information Protection Act 1998 (NSW) in relation to the collection, storage, access, use and disclosure of personal information.
+The Department of Climate Change, Energy, the Environment and Water has legal obligations under the Privacy and Personal Information Protection Act 1998 (NSW) in relation to the collection, storage, access, use and disclosure of personal information.
 If collecting your personal information, we will provide you with a privacy statement at the time of collection that details how this information will be managed in accordance with privacy law.